AylaNetworks/ayla-documentation/src/devices/ayla-dynamic-gateway-agent/getting-started/generate-a-devd-conf-file/index.md

 i: block
 ---

-This page shows you how to generate a devd.conf file which will be required later (as input) by the ayla_install.sh script.
+This page shows you how to generate a devd.conf file required (as input) by the ayla_install.sh script.
+The purpose of the devd.conf file is described near the bottom of this page.

 ### Overview

-Here is an overview of the process.
+Here are the steps required to create a devd.conf file.
 See the other headings below for details.

 <div class="row">
 <div class="col-lg-8 col-md-10 col-sm-12">